-As part of techUK’s National Apprenticeship Week campaign, we’ll be showcasing the brilliant apprentices within our member organisations and speaking to those who hire them on our website.
+As part of techUK’s National Apprenticeship Week campaign, we showcased the brilliant apprentices within our member organisations and spoke to those who hire them on our website.

-This week remains a fantastic way to showcase different routes into the tech sector, and throughout, we’ll be posting insights, videos and interviews, where apprentices tell the inspiring stories of driving their career forward.
+This week remains a fantastic way to showcase different routes into the tech sector, and throughout we posted insights, videos and interviews, where apprentices told the inspiring stories of driving their career forward.

 Louis Field, Marketing Apprentice at Cloud Gateway reflects on his time as an apprentice at an award-winning tech start-up helping businesses to keep up with the pace of change in technology.

 Jenna Griffin, Policy Programme Manager at BCS, The Chartered Institute for IT writes about the increased capabilities to deliver on mass since National Apprenticeship Week 2020.

 Josie Hedges, PwC's Tax Apprentice explores her life as an apprentice.